guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 - ✅ able to inspect and query the DOM, test out inspector changes and see errors in the console
 - ✅ don’t need a device
-- ✅ can do mobile browser testing too - go to localhost in simulator web browser
+- ✅ can check different simulated devices
 - ❌ feedback loop is slow, have to redeploy when trying out how things work
 - ❌ your MacOS needs to be kept at the latest or next to latest version